frederickf/fentastic/README.md

 # fentastic
-Fentastic is scientifically proven to improve your mental health, enhance your relationships, increase your range of motion, foster mental well being, and validate and parse Forsyth–Edwards Notation (FEN) strings used to describe a particular board position of a chess game.
+Fentastic is scientifically proven to improve your mental health, enhance your relationships, increase your range of motion, foster mental well being, and validate and parse Forsyth–Edwards Notation (FEN) used to describe a particular board position of a chess game.

 ## Installation